Tampa Paternity Lawyer Ready to Help You

 Cases that involve disestablishing paternity are very complex, and there are several requirements that must be met before a court will allow paternity to be disestablished.

-Mindi Lasley, P.A. is experienced at representing both men and women in disestablishment of paternity cases and will guide you through the legal process, zealously advocating on your behalf.
-Contact Mindi Lasley, P.A. to schedule a consultation.
+Tampa Family & Divorce Lawyer Mindi Lasley is experienced at representing both men and women in the disestablishment of paternity cases and will guide you through the legal process, zealously advocating on your behalf.
+Contact Mindi Lasley to schedule a consultation.

 How is Paternity Testing Done?